Shannspan/clg-nodejs-4/README.md

 * Now modify your code to handle a route that does not exist.
 Return a 404 page for a route that's not handled eg. '/noroute'

 * Run the code through your terminal

+* The result should be displayed in http://0.0.0.0:3000/firstServer
+    * This step later removed from assignment by tutor

 * Exit Node.js